 The examinations (with the exception of PBT and DPT) are scheduled for 2 hours and 30 minutes with 100 questions.
-The PBT and DPT examinations are scheduled for 2 hours with 80 questions.
-Important Information: Beginning July 1, 2014 the DPT(ASCP) certification examination will be 2 hours and 30 minutes in length with 90 questions.
+The PBT examination is scheduled for 2 hours with 80 questions, and the DPT (ASCP) examination is scheduled for 2 hours and 30 minutes with 90 questions.

 Your preliminary test results (pass/fail) will appear on the computer screen.
 Notification to view your examination scores will be emailed two (2) business days after you have taken the examination provided all official transcripts verifying the appropriate degree have been received.
 Note: examination results cannot be released by telephone, to anyone.

 Your official score report can be viewed online post login.
 It will indicate "PASS" or "FAIL" status and the scaled score on the total examination.
 All examination scores are reported in scaled score.
 A scaled score is statistically derived (in part) from the raw score (number of correctly answered questions) and the difficulty level of the questions.
 Because each examinee has taken a different form of the examination, scaled scores are used so that tests may be compared on the same scale.
 The minimum passing score is 400.
 The highest attainable score is 999.